Rise in jobless claims reflects still-struggling US economy

 WASHINGTON (AP) — The coronavirus recession struck swiftly and violently.
-Now, with the economy still in the grip of the pandemic five months later, the recovery looks fitful and uneven — and painfully slow.
+Now, with the U.S. economy still in the grip of the outbreak five months later, the recovery looks fitful and uneven — and painfully slow.

-The latest evidence came Thursday with the government's report that the number of workers seeking U.S. unemployment benefits rose back above 1 million last week after two weeks of declines.
+The latest evidence came Thursday, when the government reported that the number of workers applying for unemployment climbed back over 1 million last week after two weeks of declines.

-At the same time, a regional manufacturing index grew more slowly in August than in July.
-Employers are advertising fewer job openings with unemployment still in double digits.
-And many businesses and consumers remain paralyzed by uncertainty and restricted by lockdowns.

-Until the pandemic can defeated, most experts agree, any recovery is destined to remain weak.

-The latest figures, released Thursday by the Labor Department, suggest that employers are still slashing jobs despite recent gains as some businesses reopen and some sectors like housing and manufacturing have rebounded.
-Jobless claims had fallen last week below 1 million for the first time since March, to 971,000.
-A rising number of people who have lost jobs say they consider their loss to be permanent.
+The figures suggest that employers are still slashing jobs even as some businesses reopen and some sectors like housing and manufacturing have rebounded.

 “Getting the virus in check dictates when there’ll be relief from this economic nightmare, and it doesn’t look like it will be soon,” said AnnElizabeth Konkel, an economist at Indeed, a job listings website.

+Overall, the number of laid-off American workers collecting unemployment benefits declined last week from 15.5 million to 14.8 million.
+Many of them probably found jobs.
+But some may have used up all their benefits, which in most states run out after about six months.

+In the previous weekly report from the Labor Department, new jobless claims had fallen below 1 million for the first time since March, to 971,000.
+But that trend reversed itself this time.

-Other data suggest that job gains are slowing from the rapid bounce-backs of May and June, when millions of restaurant and retail workers were rehired.
-The number of open jobs posted on Indeed fell last week for the first time since April.
-Even if employers add as many workers this month as economists predict, well over half the jobs that vanished in the pandemic will remain lost.
+Many businesses and consumers remain paralyzed by uncertainty and restricted by lockdowns, and job gains appear to be slowing from the rapid bounce-backs of May and June, when millions of restaurant and store employees were rehired.
+The number of job openings posted on Indeed fell last week for the first time since April.

+Twenty-two million jobs were lost to the outbreak in March and April, and in the past three months, 9.3 million have been regained.

+Until the virus can be brought under control, economists agree, any recovery is destined to remain weak.

 “It's increasingly clear that the last 10% of the recovery will be the most challenging,” said Dave Gilbertson, a vice president at Kronos.

-President Donald Trump has signed an executive order to provide $300 a week in federal unemployment aid, with money drawn from a disaster relief fund.
-Twenty-five states have said they will apply for the federal money, though they would need to revamp their computer systems to do so.
-Other states are still considering whether to take that step; two have said they won't.
+President Donald Trump has signed an executive order to provide $300 a week in federal unemployment aid.
+Twenty-five states so far have said they will dispense it, though they would need to revamp their computer systems, and it could take a few weeks for the money to start flowing to recipients.

-Some states may be hesitating to overhaul their unemployment systems because they expect Congress to eventually pass a new rescue package with an enhanced jobless benefit that might not require any changes.

-In states that decide to pay out the $300, the government estimates it would take three weeks, on average, for the states to send the money to the unemployed.
-And initially only enough money is being allotted to cover three weeks of payments.
-Even with subsequent grants, analysts estimate that there would be enough money to last only five or six weeks.

-The continuing stream of layoffs comes against the backdrop of the still-sluggish recovery.
-Home construction and sales have bounced back.
-So have auto purchases.
-But spending on travel, entertainment and many other services remains weak.
+While home construction and sales have bounced back along with auto purchases, spending on travel, entertainment and many other services are still weak.
 Small businesses are struggling.
-And unemployment, at 10.2%, remains elevated.
+And unemployment, at 10.2%, remains high.

-Thursday’s jobless claims report showed that in addition to people who applied last week for state benefits, roughly 540,000 others sought aid under a new program that has made self-employed and gig workers eligible for the first time.
-That figure isn’t adjusted for seasonal variations, so it’s reported separately from the state figures.
+Thursday’s report showed that in addition to people who applied last week for state benefits, roughly 540,000 others sought aid under a new program that has made self-employed and gig workers eligible for the first time.
+That figure isn’t adjusted for seasonal variations, so it is reported separately.

-Including the self-employed and gig workers already receiving benefits, 28 million people are receiving some form of jobless aid, though that figure may include double-counting in some states.
+Including the self-employed and gig workers brings to 28 million the number of people receiving some form of jobless aid, though that figure may include double-counting in some states.
 That figure is little changed from a week earlier.

-Having lost the $600-a-week federal benefit, laid-off workers are having to get by solely on the much smaller state-provided checks.
-In June, the average state benefit was $308 a week.
+State unemployment benefits average about $308 a week.
 In some states, the payouts are much smaller.
 Louisiana pays the nation’s lowest average jobless benefit: $183.
 Mississippi is next-lowest, at $187.
-The largest average is in Hawaii, at $456, followed by North Dakota and Massachusetts at $426.
+The highest average is in Hawaii, at $456, followed by North Dakota and Massachusetts at $426.

 Williams has gone two days without taking his blood pressure medication because when he went to have it refilled, the cost had doubled.